Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/weekly-reports/2023_08_31_week_report.md

+  **Seeking Inspiration:**
-  **Seeking Inspiration**: I've embarked on the quest to find inspiration for the first project's topic.
+  I've embarked on the quest to find inspiration for the first project's topic.
 My exploration led me to dive into creative portfolios on Behance, and I spent a considerable amount of time watching related videos on YouTube.

   **Hands-On Experience:**
   Furthermore, I gained hands-on experience by delving into Learning Rhino & Grasshopper, again with the aid of TJ’s invaluable tutorials.